TISUnion/ChatBridge/README.md

 - Kaiheila client
 - Online command client

-Therefore for these bot and related clients:
+Therefore, for these bot and related clients:

 - Expect hardcoded constants in codes and lack of document/usage/support
-- PRs for features will not be accepted, related issues will probably be ignored
+- PRs for features will not be accepted, issues complaining something don't work will probably be ignored.
+No after-sales support
 - If you want more features, fork this repository and implement them yourself

 But the basic chatbridge components are within the support range, including: